Before the Election: Absentee Ballot

 Absentee Ballot Application

 To receive an absentee ballot, you must first complete an Absentee Ballot Application.
 Applications are only valid from January 1st to December 31st each year.
 You MUST re-apply each year to be able to vote absentee in an election.
-If you have already applied for a 2023 absentee ballot and selected City Election or Special Election, you do not need to apply again.
-If you are unsure, please contact the Auditor’s Office at 701-577-4500.

 Where can I complete an application?